superdurable/iwf/docs/ContinueAsNew-in-Temporal-(or-Cadence)-workflow.md

 However, in a very dynamic workflow like iWF, the workflow doesn’t know all the signal names beforehand.
 In that case, [iWF uses a special API from Cadence/Temporal called GetUnhandledSignalNames](https://github.com/indeedeng/iwf/blob/v1.7.1/service/interpreter/signalReceiver.go#L227C31-L227C54).

-### What happens if a new signal is received when the continueAsNew command is returned to the server
+### What if a signal is received when the continueAsNew command is returned to the server?

 This racing condition is a popular question.